-Malawi has more than 19 miljoen inhabitants (2020).
+Malawi has almost 20 million inhabitants (2022) (source: https://www.worldometers.info/world-population/malawi-population/) and spans three times the size of the Netherlands.
 One fifth of Malawi consists of water: Lake Malawi.
-The Shire river flows from the lake over a distance of 402 kilometers to the south of Malawi, flowing into the Zambezi river (Mozambique).
-Malawi has a tropical climate, with cooler climate in the highlands.
+The Shire River flows from Lake Malawi over a distance of 402 kilometer to the south of Malawi, where it flows into the Zambezi River (Mozambique).

 Medical situation in Malawi

 The district Chikhwawa (4.755 km2) has one government hospital and a few government funded health clinics.
 The area is far from the closest city and the clinics are distant from each other.
 Heat and drought makes the district an unattractive location for development work.
 About 430.000 people live here, of which about 210.000 children below 16 yo.

 Worldwide, on an annual basis 400.000 people die due to malaria.
 75% of the deceased are children below five years of age.
 Nine out of ten deadly malaria cases are reported in Africa, mostly in the poorest countries of sub-Sahara Africa, among which Malawi.
 In 2018 almost 3.000 death cases were reported here with this cause.
 Malaria has a devastating economic and social effect, because it enhances poverty and decay.